JaytirthJOSHI/BusyBob/CALENDAR_SETUP.md

 - **Multiple Calendar Support**: Connect multiple calendars and view them together
 - **Modern UI**: Beautiful calendar interface with month/week/day views
 - **Event Indicators**: Visual indicators for events on calendar days
-- **Demo Mode**: Test the functionality without setting up OAuth credentials

-## Demo Mode

-The calendar integration includes a demo mode that allows you to test the functionality without setting up OAuth credentials.
-In demo mode:

-1. Click the settings gear icon in the calendar header
-2. Click "Google Calendar" or "Outlook Calendar" to add demo calendars
-3. Demo events will be added to show how the integration works
-4. You can toggle calendars on/off and remove them
+- **Existing Google OAuth**: Leverages your existing Google sign-in setup

+## Google Calendar Integration

+BusyBob already has Google OAuth set up for user authentication.
+The calendar integration extends this to include calendar access:

+1. **Automatic Integration**: If you're already signed in with Google, the calendar integration will use your existing session
+2. **Additional Scopes**: When connecting your calendar, you'll be prompted to grant calendar read access
+3. **Seamless Experience**: No need for separate OAuth setup - it uses your existing Google account

 ## Setting Up OAuth Credentials

 ### Google Calendar Setup

+Since you already have Google OAuth working, you just need to ensure your Google Cloud Console project has the Calendar API enabled:

 1. Go to the [Google Cloud Console](https://console.cloud.google.com/)
-2. Create a new project or select an existing one
+2. Select your existing project (the one used for busybob.site)
-3. Enable the Google Calendar API
+3. Enable the Google Calendar API if not already enabled
-4. Go to "Credentials" and create an OAuth 2.0 Client ID
-5. Set the authorized redirect URI to: `http://localhost:3000/auth/google/callback`
-6. Copy the Client ID and Client Secret
+4. Ensure your OAuth consent screen includes the calendar scope: `https://www.googleapis.com/auth/calendar.readonly`

 ### Microsoft Outlook Setup

 1. Go to the [Microsoft Azure Portal](https://portal.azure.com/)
 2. Register a new application
 3. Add the Microsoft Graph API permission: `Calendars.Read`
-4. Set the redirect URI to: `http://localhost:3000/auth/microsoft/callback`
+4. Set the redirect URI to: `https://busybob.site/auth/microsoft/callback`
 5. Copy the Client ID and Client Secret

 ## Environment Variables